 The death of someone close to you can be emotionally traumatic.
 There may be intense emotions that are not easy to cope with.
 Most bereaved people come through grief with the help of family, friends and support networks and services.
-Grief is not an illness or weakness.
-It is a normal and necessary experience.

 There’s no right or wrong way to grieve – it is a highly individual experience.
 Inevitably, the grieving process takes time.
 Healing happens gradually – it can’t be forced or hurried and there is no “normal” timetable.
 Some people start to feel better in weeks or months; for others the grieving process is measured in years.
 Whatever your grief experience, it’s important to be patient with yourself and allow the process to unfold naturally.